ray-project/ray/doc/source/rllib-dev.rst

 Benchmarks
 ----------

-Currently we host a number of full training run results in the `rl-experiments repo <https://github.com/ray-project/rl-experiments>`__, and maintain a list of working hyperparameter configurations in `tuned_examples <https://github.com/ray-project/ray/tree/master/python/ray/rllib/tuned_examples>`__.
+A number of training run results are available in the `rl-experiments repo <https://github.com/ray-project/rl-experiments>`__, and there is also a list of working hyperparameter configurations in `tuned_examples <https://github.com/ray-project/ray/tree/master/python/ray/rllib/tuned_examples>`__.
 Benchmark results are extremely valuable to the community, so if you happen to have results that may be of interest, consider making a pull request to either repo.

 Contributing Algorithms
 -----------------------